WHAT ARE ACE'S?

 An ACE score is a calculation of different types of abuse, neglect, and other hallmarks delivered from a rough childhood.

-According to the Adverse Childhood Experiences study created by Kaiser Permanente doctors in the late 1990s, the rougher and unstable your childhood, the higher your score likely will be and the higher your risk is for health problems later in life.
+According to the Adverse Childhood Experiences study created by Kaiser Permanente doctors in the late 1990s, the rougher and unstable your childhood, the higher your risk is for health problems later in life.

-You can take the easy and short test below.
+You can take the easy and short test below to better understand your childhood traumas and experiences.

 HIDDEN CRISIS (ACEs)